Lima Challenger

 The Lima Challenger (first edition) or the Igma Open (second edition, previously the DirecTV Open Lima), is a professional tennis tournament played on outdoor red clay courts.
-It is currently part of the Association of Tennis Professionals (ATP) Challenger Tour.
-It is held annually in Lima, Peru, since 2000.
+It is currently part of the ATP Challenger Tour and is held annually in Lima, Peru, since 2000.
 As of 2024 (in its 13th edition since 2012), it is the fourth longest running active South American Challenger tournament, only behind Montevideo (20), Guayaquil (20), Santiago (18), and tied with Campinas (13).